Only women can get Breast Cancer, right?

-Breast cancer also affects men, although it is much less common.
-About 1% of all US cases of breast cancer occur in men.
-Below are some risk factors and signs of breast cancer for both women and men.4
+No. Breast cancer also affects men, although it is much less common.
+Globally, less than 1% of all breast cancers are diagnosed in men.(3)Clinical Trial FAQs

 While a lot of information exists about breast cancer, some of what you have heard may not be accurate.
 Below is a list of some common myths and facts about breast cancer.

 If you maintain a healthy weight, exercise regularly, eat healthy, and limit alcohol, you don’t have to worry about breast cancer.

 Although these behaviors can help lower breast cancer risk, they can't eliminate it.
 It is important to manage the risk factors that can be controlled, including diet and physical activity, however, it’s also important to get regular screenings, perform breast self-exams, and be alert to any unusual changes in your breasts.Clinical Trial FAQs

 There is no evidence of a connection between underarm antiperspirant and breast cancer, but the safety of antiperspirants is still being studied.
 A common belief is that underarm antiperspirants containing aluminum or other chemicals increase cancer risk by being absorbed into lymph nodes, and then working their way into breast cells.
 While some studies have found that women who use aluminum products under their arms, are more likely to have higher concentrations of aluminum in breast tissue, there is no proven link between antiperspirant use and breast cancer.Clinical Trial FAQs

 Annual mammograms guarantee that breast cancer will be found early.